shopozor/services/README.md

 ```
 pre-commit install --hook-type pre-push
 ```
 It will essentially run all the tests before pushing.
-You can then disable that with the following command:
+You can then disable pre-push hooks with the following command:
 ```
 pre-commit uninstall --hook-type pre-push
 ```